 However it’s 2019 now, it’s the era of smart TV’s and 4K resolutions.
 While the “normal” TV with the set-up box still has it’s merits, there are many options for buyers these days.
-So what makes a good TV in 2019, what should you be looking for?
+So what makes a good TV in 2019, which are best TV’s in India? what should you be looking for?
 I try to answer this very difficult question in this article.

 First things first: Smart TV or Android TV or Normal TV?

 What’s the difference between a smart tv and a android tv?
 And where does the old fashioned TV stand in comparison?

 Putting it simply, smart TV is something that comes bundled with proprietary software that allows the user to stream from popular streaming services like netflix, amazon prime etc. In some cases, you need to subscribe to these streaming services and sometimes they come with free subscription.
 You would also need high speed internet access.
 Your TV would then connect to your WiFi and provide access to these services.
 In general, smart TV’s are more expensive that normal TV’s.
 There is also the added expenditure of subscribing to netflix etc.

 Android TV is the interesting new comer in the television market.
 It is supported by Google, so you know you are in good hands.
 I’m not talking about the Android TV box but about televisions that come bundled with Android TV software.
 Many manufacturers like Sony, Sharp, Philips now ship with it.
 It is similar to a smart tv in most aspects but it also includes other nifty features like Google voice assistant, android games etc.

 This is what we are used to I think.
 You already know how this works.
 What you might be interested is:

 Can I convert Normal TV to Smart TV?